-- At least half of the hours must be in a community setting (ministry to the unsaved).
-Examples: soup kitchen, nursing/children's home, assisting with community events, helping the elderly or disabled, mission trip (may qualify for up to 8 hours per day) - ➤ Half of the hours may be in a Christian setting (ministry to the saved).
-Examples: helping with Church maintenance, assisting with Children's programs (VBS, Sunday School classes), mission trip (may qualify for up to 8 hours per day). - Students may not receive payment for service hours and no hours will be approved for helping immediate family (house/yard work, babysitting for parents). - Senior hours must be completed and documented prior to senior trip. - Community Service cannot be earned during the school day.
+- At least half of the hours must be in a community setting (ministry to the community).
+Examples: soup kitchen, nursing/children's home, assisting with community events, helping the elderly or disabled, mission trip (may qualify for up to 8 hours per day) - Half of the hours may be in a Christian setting (ministry directly to church members or CAL).
+Examples: helping with Church maintenance, assisting with Children's programs (VBS, Sunday School classes), mission trip (may qualify for up to 8 hours per day). - Students may not receive payment for service hours and no hours will be approved for helping immediate family (house/yard work, babysitting for parents). - > Senior hours must be completed and documented prior to senior trip. - > Community Service cannot be earned during the school day.